 Ghost decided to viciously beat Minerva in hopes of knocking her unconscious so he could take her to Ahua.

-In a case of What Could Have Been, before the Doctor Device was redesigned into the Einstein Device, PeabodySam considered Specs going to great extremes to accomplish this, even going so far as to order the executions of the engineers who designed the Doctor Device to ensure that Evil Ogel could never extract their memories.
+In early story plans, before the Doctor Device was redesigned into the Einstein Device, PeabodySam considered Specs going to great extremes to accomplish this, even going so far as to order the executions of the engineers who designed the Doctor Device to ensure that Evil Ogel could never extract their memories.

 No Swastikas: While designing the XERRD emblem, PeabodySam went out of his way to ensure that the Maelstrom's curves were pointing in the opposite direction of the Nazi Germany swastika.

 Non-Action Guy: Most of the medics with the exceptions of Zenna and Medic.
 Hertz is a techy so his skills tend to be confined to whatever he can do in the command tent.
 Kate could also be considered an unusual female version of this.

 Non-Human Undead: The Mutant Pterosaur skeletons reanimated by the Skeleton Mummies.